zchyde/brooklinebooksmith.com/_drafts/book-bento-care-packages-for-the-soul.md

 Chevalier's new novel showcases her talent for immersing readers in a gorgeous landscape.&nbsp;

-<u>At the Edge of the Orchard</u>

-illuminates the lives of a dysfunctional farming family in the Midwest and also the high stakes of the California Gold Rush.
+<u>At the Edge of the Orchard</u>&nbsp;illuminates the lives of a dysfunctional farming family in the Midwest and also the high stakes of the California Gold Rush.

 ---